By: Sharon Aron Baron

 “How many more times do we need to see that the majority of people say that they want this and they want access to this before we get it right?”

-Voting in favor, Commissioner Joshua Simmons said that marijuana, a Schedule 1 drug can help get people off dangerous Schedule 2 drugs.
+Voting in favor, Commissioner Joshua Simmons said that marijuana, a Schedule 1 drug could help get people off dangerous Schedule 2 drugs.

 As a Broward County Public School teacher, Simmons said that the problem in schools with students using vape pens and canisters aren’t coming from medical marijuana treatment centers.
 “They’re coming from local convenience stores or getting it mailed to them.”